Sarah627/Java_miniatures/README.md

         System.out.println(spongepopFandomgreeting);
         //prints Hi Hi, Captain

-  > `note` the reassignment happened above with `spongepopFandomgreeting` because the method concat(s1) returns a string so it must be stored in string variable or update an existing string variable.
+  > `note` the reassignment happened above with `spongepopFandomgreeting` because the method concat(s1) returns a string ,so it must be stored in string variable or update an existing string variable.

   you can concatenate strings with any data type resulting a new string with all the concatenated values